jrcaldwellui/SecureMsg/README.md

 should get session confimation on both clients
 type anything thing then press enter on a client, this starts key exchange
 should be able to chat now
-note: cmds are broken is session, /d wont work

 test smp:
 while in session